weijingwang/Trustworthy-Adult/README.md

 Trustable Adult is a Discord bot by Weijing Wang and it is truly a trustable adult although it currently only stays online when I do (for now).
+*Thank Kyler Chin anyways for helping writing a function. :)*

 Trustable Adult is just a glued up piece of junk I made but is real cool yeah?
 Doesn't like bad boys & girls; calls them out for swearing.